divagr18/git-wars-pokemon/misty.md

 When you bring me into your team, let the water flow - accept the incoming tide.

 But beware...
 I sense we're being watched.
-Something feels wrong...
+Something feels wrong...Look for team-rocket

 ---